-KENYA ETA (ELECTRONIC TRAVEL AUTHORIZATION) The Kenya eTA is similar to a travel visa.
-Do not purchase your eTA until you have heard from our office.
+Do not purchase a visa until you have heard from our office.
 Support from the Project Lucas staff will be provided.
-You will purchase your eTA online prior to departure by going to www.etakenya.go.ke/en.
-The fee is approximately \$34.
+You will purchase your visa online prior to departure by going to http://evisa.go.ke/evisa.html.
+The fee is \$51.

 FORMS

 All team forms must be sent to the Project Lucas U.S. office no later than one month prior to your departure.
 Please keep one copy for your records.
 The liability release form, and video/photo release form are available on our website.

+Prep Info

-Prep Info YOU NEED TO KNOW
+YOU NEED TO KNOW